auth0/auth0-flutter/README.md

-# auth0_flutter (Early Access)
+# auth0_flutter (Beta)

 [![CircleCI](https://img.shields.io/circleci/project/github/auth0/auth0-flutter.svg?style=flat-square)](https://circleci.com/gh/auth0/auth0-flutter/tree/main)

 Auth0 SDK for Android / iOS Flutter applications.

-> ⚠️ This library is currently in Early Access.
+> ⚠️ This library is currently in Beta.
 We do not recommend using this library in production yet.
-As we move towards Beta, please be aware that releases may contain breaking changes.
+As we move towards First Availability, please be aware that releases may contain breaking changes.

 ---